hturnbull93/makers_notes/week_notes/week7.md

 - [x] Work on the [JavaScript Promises skills workshop]

+I will move towards the **Reason about asynchronous behaviour in Javascript** goal by doing the following:

+- [x] Work on the [JavaScript Module Patterns skills workshop]

 ---

 ## Week 7 Afternoon Challenge - Notes App with Testing Framework